 Your contract should provide a clear picture of how maintenance will be handled to maximize your aircraft's availability.
 It needs to outline the procedures for both scheduled inspections and unexpected repairs.
 A good management company will give you options, providing a clear timetable and cost breakdown for any work that needs to be done.
 The agreement should specify their process for sourcing parts and technicians, especially in an Aircraft on Ground (AOG) situation.
 The goal is to have a proactive maintenance plan that minimizes downtime and avoids surprise costs, keeping your aircraft in peak condition without disrupting your schedule.

-Managing Your Crew and Flight Operations
+Overseeing Your Crew and Flight Operations

 The pilots and flight crew are the face of your travel experience, and your contract should reflect their importance.
 The agreement should detail the management company’s process for recruiting, training, and retaining highly qualified crew members.
 As one industry expert notes, crew longevity and retention are valuable indicators of a company’s service quality.
 The contract should also cover the logistics of flight operations, including trip planning, international permits, and ground handling.
 This ensures every aspect of your journey is seamless, from the moment you decide to fly until you arrive at your destination.

-Securing Insurance and Managing Risk
+Protecting Your Asset: Insurance and Risk

 Protecting your multi-million dollar asset is paramount, and your contract must clearly define the insurance coverage.
 A management company should leverage its fleet size to secure comprehensive coverage at competitive rates.
 The contract should specify the liability limits, policy details, and the protocol for handling any potential claims.
 This section is about more than just a policy number; it’s about a holistic approach to risk management.
 By ensuring your aircraft ownership is backed by robust insurance and a proactive safety culture, the management company safeguards the operational reliability and value of your investment.